publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1188.md

     (b) __Conditions for denial of labor certification__

-    The Secretary of Labor may not issue a certification under subsection (a) of this section with respect to an employer if the conditions described in that subsection are not met or if any of the following conditions are met:
+    The Secretary of Labor may not issue a certification under subsection (a) with respect to an employer if the conditions described in that subsection are not met or if any of the following conditions are met:

         (1) There is a strike or lockout in the course of a labor dispute which, under the regulations, precludes such certification.